shpml/fundamentals/04_chapter/02_lesson.md

 As you become more advanced, try using percentages or ems instead of pixels.
 These can be pretty tricky, though, so you may want to wait until we cover them in Unit 9.

-**font-weight**

-To adjust the thickness of your selected text, use the font-weight property.
+**font-weight**: To adjust the thickness of your selected text, use the font-weight property.

 As a beginner, you can enter values like “normal” to make your text thin and “bold” to make your text thick.
 As these values aren’t very specific, different browsers may interpret their display with slightly different outputs.